 Everyone is kickstarting a comic book.
 Which is awesome!

-I have successfully kickstarter funded three comic books for my series ARCHIVE The WarHood Odyssey.
+I have successfully kickstarter funded three comic books and one trade paperback collection for my series ARCHIVE The WarHood Odyssey.
 How on earth did I do it?
 Well here are my three secrets to success!

 The direct market for indie creators has always been a struggle.
 Previously if you had a small indie comic and you wanted to get it published you had to go to a small publisher and pitch your book idea, with samples of your art, hoping that they would think it’s financially sound enough to invest in production and distribution costs.